import psychopg2

 Setting environment variables in production is a little harder.

-Just moving your secrets from your code into a different file you push to prod doesn’t solve the problem of putting secrets in code.
+Moving your secrets from your code into a different file you push to prod doesn’t solve the problem of putting secrets in code.
 And using {keyring}

 in a production environment is quite cumbersome.